 This lovely painting was done for the Twitter Art Exhibit.
 This is a charity fundraiser which was established 10 years ago.
 The exhibit displays art from over a thousand artists from around the world each year, and the proceeds from selling the art goes to a charity fund.
 The exhibit is in a different country every year, promoting a different charity each time.
-This year, the fund is Art in Healthcare, located in Scotland.
+This year, the charity is Art in Healthcare, located in Scotland.
+The exhibition is on Saturday, May 11- Sunday May 12, 2019.
+Afterwards, any cards that did not sell at the exhibition will be sold online through the Art in Healthcare web store.

 This is the first time I have entered this exhibit.
 I saw a post about it from one of the artists I follow in Twitter and was intrigued.
 After reading a bit on their Twitter account and their website, I decided to join.
 I feel like it is a great way to not only promote my art but to make connections with those in the art community.
 It also gives me a chance to get my art into other unexpected places.
 And it is supporting a good cause too!